Stimulated Forward Brillouin Scattering in Subwavelength Silicon Membranes: Experimental Results

-The standard stimulated FBS experiment \cite{kittlaus_large_2016, laer_net_2015, van_laer_interaction_2015} consists of inputting a pump and a Stokes signal in the waveguide and recording the Stokes gain as a function of the frequency separation between both lines.
-Generally, the Stokes line is obtained by modulation of the pump wave and hence, this configuration requires very narrow filters to remove the anti-Stokes sideband.
-In the absence of such performing filters, we choose to characterize the optomechanical response using a three-tone gain experiment \cite{ACS_Photonics_3toneGain}, as illustrated in \textbf{Figure \ref{fig:exp-setup}}.
-Here, we use a narrow-linewidth laser source at 1550 \unit{\nm} wavelength as the pump, which is modulated with an electrically driven intensity modulator to obtain weak Stokes and anti-Stokes sidebands.
-The three waves are then injected into the waveguide, where they couple via optomechanical interactions when the modulation frequency $\Omega$ sweeps across the Brillouin resonance.
-A reference line is added at the output of the device by up-shifting the pump frequency by $\Delta = 40$ \unit{\MHz} with an acousto-optic modulator.
-Then, the Stokes and anti-Stokes intensity is measured by heterodyne detection as an RF beating note using a fast photodetector and a radio-frequency (RF) spectrum analyzer.
-The experimental configuration can be interpreted as a gain enhancement scenario, as two processes take place simultaneously: the energy transfer from the anti-Stokes line to the pump, and the energy transfer from the pump to the Stokes line.
-In the following, Brillouin gain or loss will be used to refer to the relative change in intensity for Stokes and anti-Stokes lines, although it should be kept in mind the different pumping schema with respect to the traditional Brillouin experiment.
-All experimental measurements were taken under laboratory conditions, i.e., at room temperature and ambient pressure.
+Forward Brillouin scattering in low-dispersive waveguides couples the Stokes and anti-Stokes processes.
+As a result, spontaneous Brillouin interactions are very inefficient \cite{Noise_dynamics_2016}, and a stimulated process is necessary to obtain measurable Brillouin gain.
+To analyze the optomechanical response, we conduct a three-tone gain experiment \cite{ACS_Photonics_3toneGain}, as shown in Figure \ref{fig:exp-setup}.
+We use a narrow-linewidth laser source at 1550 \unit{\nm} wavelength as the pump.
+The laser is modulated by an electrically driven intensity modulator to generate weak Stokes and anti-Stokes sidebands.
+These three waves are then injected into the waveguide, where they interact through optomechanical interactions as the modulation frequency $\Omega$ sweeps across the Brillouin resonance.
+A reference line is added at the device's output by up-shifting the pump frequency by $\Delta = 40$ \unit{\MHz} with an acousto-optic modulator.
+The Stokes and anti-Stokes intensities are measured by heterodyne detection as an RF beating note using a fast photodetector and a radio-frequency (RF) spectrum analyzer.
+This experimental configuration can be interpreted as a gain enhancement scenario, where two processes occur simultaneously: energy transfer from the anti-Stokes line to the pump and energy transfer from the pump to the Stokes line.
+In the subsequent discussions, the terms Brillouin gain or loss will refer to the relative change in intensity of the Stokes and anti-Stokes lines.
+All experimental measurements are conducted at room temperature and ambient pressure.

+In Figure \ref{fig:peak_power}a, we illustrate the normalized intensities of Stokes and anti-Stokes light as a function of the modulating frequency for various input pump powers.
+In each case, the input powers for Stokes and anti-Stokes probes are set to $\sim28$ \unit{\dB} lower than the pump input power.
+Light is coupled into and out of the system using grating couplers with an efficiency of 16\%.
+The waveguide under study has a length of 6 \unit{\mm}, with 6.3 \unit{\dB\per\cm} of linear loss (see Supplementary materials, section A).